stimulsoft/Samples-Dashboards.JS-for-React/Integrating the Dashboard Viewer into an Application (TypeScript)/README.md

-# Stimulsoft Sashboards.JS + React
+# React samples for Stimulsoft Dashboards.JS

 This simple demo illustrates integration of Stimulsoft Dashboards.JS into an React project.